kelvinsanchez15/100-days-of-code/r2-log.md

 ### R2D46
 Invested some time making an util function to get dynamic styles on labels, using a hex color as input and returning color props for background, text, and border.

+### R2D47
+Spend the day working on the responsive layout for the Issues page, making style changes at different breakpoints and making several adjustments.